|Research Title:||The People Behind the Unintended Consequences (NEW!)|

 The project will consist of researching the lives and careers of identified individuals from published and internet sources.
-The final report will be 1) a brief biography and timeline for each individual and 2) a bibliography and catalog of sources.
-The exact individuals to be studies is still being determined.
+The final report will be 1) a brief biography and timeline for each individual and 2) selected source material and a bibliography.
+The particular individuals to be studied will be discussed individually with each student.

-Students should have some understanding of financial markets and the ability to write well.
+Students should have some understanding of financial markets and a willingness to track down source material.
+All relevant material will not be available on the internet!
 Students will be expected to work regularly throughout the semester on this project.